-Their standing recommendation to address this, and stop the rising tide of hardship, is that the government must fill the gaps left by the past two years' Budgets with five priority measures:-
+Their recommendations to address this and stop the rising tide of hardship are going forward, and that the new government must fill the gaps left by the previous governments' Budgets with five priority measures:-

-- 1) Provide additional support to people struggling the most, including an additional cost of living payment of at least £450, this winter to narrow the gap between expenses and income for struggling households.
-Struggling households can't wait until April 2023 for relief. - 2) Make changes to UC so that the basic rate of support, even after deductions such as debt repayments to the government, can never be so low that people are unable to afford essentials, such as food, utility bills and basic household goods. - Unfreeze local housing allowance and at a minimum reset it at the 30th percentile of local rents, to help people keep up with the rent payments. - 4) Run a large campaign to increase the take up of benefits, so that more people who need support, and are eligible for it, claim it over the coming months. - 5) Stop making deductions from benefits at unaffordable rates.
+- 1) Provide additional support to people struggling the most, including an additional cost of living payment of at least £450, this winter to narrow the gap between expenses and income for struggling households. - 2) Make changes to UC so that the basic rate of support, even after deductions such as debt repayments to the government, can never be so low that people are unable to afford essentials, such as food, utility bills and basic household goods. - Unfreeze local housing allowance and at a minimum reset it at the 30th percentile of local rents, to help people keep up with the rent payments. - 4) Run an effective campaign to increase the up-take of benefits, so that more people who need support, and are eligible for it, actually claim it. - 5) Stop making deductions from benefits at unaffordable rates.